-We have reviewed the accompanying interim carve-out consolidated financial statements of Joint Stock Company "Leasing company "Europlan" and its subsidiaries, which comprise the interim carve-out consolidated statement of financial position as at 30 June 2017, the interim carve-out consolidated statement of profit or loss and other comprehensive income, interim carve-out consolidated statement of changes in equity and interim carve-out consolidated statement of cash flows for the six-month period then ended, and notes to the interim carve-out consolidated financial statements, including a summary of significant accounting policies (interim financial information).
+We have reviewed the accompanying interim carve-out consolidated financial statements of Joint Stock Company "Leasing company "Europlan" and its subsidiaries ("the Group"), which comprise the interim carve-out consolidated statement of financial position as at 30 September 2017 and the related interim carve-out consolidated statement of profit or loss and other comprehensive income for the three-month and nine-month periods then ended, the interim carve-out consolidated statement of cash flows for the nine-month period then ended, and notes to the interim carve-out consolidated financial statements, including a summary of significant accounting policies (interim financial information).

-Management of Joint Stock Company "Leasing company "Europlan" is responsible for the preparation and fair presentation of these interim carve-out consolidated financial statements in accordance with IAS 34, Interim Financial Reporting.
-Our responsibility is to express a conclusion on these interim carve-out consolidated financial statements based on our review.
+Management of Joint Stock Company "Leasing company "Europlan" is responsible for the preparation and fair presentation of this interim financial information in accordance with IAS 34, Interim Financial Reporting.
+Our responsibility is to express a conclusion on this interim financial information based on our review.